 USAID Southern Africa Regional Economic Growth programs aim to promote sustainable economic growth in targeted areas by improving agricultural productivity, increasing trade, integrating climate change into policy and decision making, and ensuring sound management of transboundary natural resources.

 The Regional Portfolio supports programming across the 15 Southern African Development Community (SADC) countries in economic growth.
 These programs contribute to U.S. Presidential Initiatives in Feed the Future, Trade Africa, Power and Trade Africa (PATA), the African Growth and Opportunity Act (AGOA) and Global Climate Change (GCC), and work to advance trade, regional food security, and clean energy programs.

 In response to the food insecurity situation in Southern Africa, the U.S. Government’s Feed the Future regional program supports regional and country-led agricultural development plans to improve agricultural productivity and expand markets and trade.
 These efforts are intended to achieve inclusive agriculture sector growth and regional integration and contribute to reducing poverty and hunger.

 Additionally, we work closely with partners to implement activities that promote increased trade.
 USAID’s Trade and Investment Hubs are designed to reinforce regional and bilateral efforts to strengthen Africa's economic competitiveness and assist countries to take greater advantage of the trade opportunities provided by the African Growth and Opportunity Act (AGOA) and other global trade initiatives.
 The Trade and Investment Hub programs include trade capacity building, improvements to the private sector enabling environment, better market access and opportunities, trade facilitation, food security programs, and export promotion support for African products.
-See: Southern Africa Trade Hub
+For more information, please visit: Southern Africa Trade Hub.